 '''

 atoms {

 add atoms 1 and 3 to this group (note: first atom in the system is 1)

 atomNumbers {

 1 3

 }

 add atoms starting from 20 up to and including 50

 atomNumbersRange 20-50

+add all the atoms with occupancy 2 in the file atoms.pdb

+atomsFile

+atoms.pdb

+atomsCol

+atomsColValue

+2.0

+add all the C-alphas within residues 11 to 20 of segments "PR1" and "PR2"

+PR1 PR2

+psfSegID

+atomNameResidueRange CA 11-20

+atomNameResidueRange CA 11-20

 add index group (requires a .ndx file to be provided globally)

 indexGroup Water

 }

 '''

-The resulting selection includes atoms 1 and 3, those between 20 and 50, and those in the index group called "Water".
+The resulting selection includes atoms 1 and 3, those between 20 and 50, the C{α} atoms between residues 11 and 20 of the two segments PR1 and PR2, and those in the index group called "Water".
 The indices of this group are read from the file provided by the global keyword indexFile.